withastro/astro/README.md

 _Note: a Tailwind config file is currently required to enable Tailwind in Astro, even if you use the default options._

-Then write Tailwind in your project just like you‘re used to:
+Then write Tailwind in your project just like you’re used to:

 ```html
 <style>